Contents:

 The next year also granted the 1970 dime error list which included the off-center strike faults.
 These happen when the planchet is not positioned correctly during the minting process, which leaves an area of the design missing from the coin.
 These mistakes can raise the coin's worth considerably, depending on how much of the design is off-center.

 The 1996-P dime, which was struck in Philadelphia, like the previous coins in the 1996 p dime error list, depicted the torch with branches and Roosevelt's profile again.
-The "wavy steps" defect, though, which produces odd distortions on the obverse, like wavy lines on Roosevelt's neck, or gaps on the reverse torch, is what makes this year notable.
+The "broadstruck" defect, though, meant that it was struck without the collar die – causing it to expand wider than normal.
+What is more, a brockage occurred, imprinting a mirror image of the coin’s obverse design onto itself.

 1999 dime error list opens with broadstruck mistakes, in which the coin spreads outward since the collar die is missing or broken.
 Due to this mistake, the Roosevelt design is stretched but still intact, and the dime has an oddly wide and smooth edge without the usual reeding.